 Bonus Tip: Monitor Water Intake When Your Dog Won’t Eat

 When your dog won’t eat, it’s important to monitor the water intake.
 Dogs shouldn’t even go a day without drinking water.
 Your pooch should drink at least an ounce of water per pound of weight every day to prevent dehydration.
+If you notice your dog isn’t drinking, it’s wise to get to a vet sooner rather than later as dehydration can set in.

 Your Dog Won’t Eat But Drinks Water